Advice for Parents

 - Have your child walk around with packed bags to make sure he or she will be able to handle it once he or she leaves the house.
 Your child may be lugging that suitcase around for quite a while during his or her travels

-- If your child is taking any prescription medications, be sure to send him or her overseas with an extra supply and a copy of the prescription
+- If your child is taking any prescription medications, be sure to send him or her overseas with extra supply and a copy of the prescription

+Our advice for parents would be to communicate as much as possible.
 Keeping in touch with your student while he or she is interning overseas is important for both of you.

 - Establish a plan of communication with your child prior to departure.
 It is important to realize that this plan may need to be altered once your child has settled into an intern abroad routine